 If the product contains terpenes, we also provide a separate terpene report and make sure we disclose in the product description that the terpenes we use are 100% strain-specific, naturally derived, and non “synthetic.”

 Also, if you believe in the power of whole plant hemp extracts, we are there with you.
 We are a dedicated team that provides the best full spectrum cannabinoid products on the market.

-Because Delta-8 THC is legal in South Carolina, you can order any D-8 product from our website.
-Our growing collection of D-8 THC items fit everyone’s taste, from new to seasoned users.
-If this is your first time trying this cannabinoid, we recommend Delta-8 THC gummies and soft gel capsules or hemp flower and D-8 pre-rolls.
-If you’re a seasoned user, check out our potent D-8 THC concentrates.
+Delta 8 THC is legal in South Carolina, so you can order any D8 product from our website.
+Our growing collection of D8 THC items fit everyone’s taste, from new to seasoned users.
+If this is your first time trying this cannabinoid, we recommend delta 8 THC gummies and soft gel capsules or hemp flower and D8 pre-rolls.

 This leaves room for interpretation because typically, a “synthetic” cannabinoid is made of non-organic sources in a lab.
 Synthetic THCs like Spice and K2 are man-made chemicals that exhibit dangerous and intense mind-altering effects.
 The creation of these drugs doesn’t involve cannabis plant material.